-Placements offer the chance to gain real-world work experience and the opportunity for students to apply their leaning in practice, while developing connections with potential future employers.
+Placements offer the chance to gain real-world work experience and the opportunity to apply academic knowledge in industrial setting, while also developing connections with potential future employers.
 This work experience can also enhance a student's CV, making them more attractive to future employers.
-Placements may also assist students in their career decisions, giving them an insight into potential career paths and job roles.
+Placements may also assist in career decisions, giving an insight into potential career paths and job roles.
 Students may also develop their professional skills by working with a more diverse group of people with different skills and experience.

-Some placements will require students to undertake an interview process, providing valuable experience of the application and interview process, which can assist in securing future employment, particularly in the competitive graduate market.
+Some placements will require students to undertake a multi-step recruitment process.
+This provides valuable experience in application, interview, and assessment days, which can assist in securing future employment in a competitive graduate market.
 Many employers also use placement opportunities as a way to recruit talented individuals into graduate jobs.
 At the University of Lincoln, students can use their placement hours as an extra-curricular activity to contribute to their achievement of the Lincoln Award.